Walking around inside his mother’s house in Rock Hill, South Carolina, Sam Williams ’25 uttered a sentence you don’t often hear.

 When Williams talks about Radford, he frequently refers to it as “a hands-on university,” an institution that makes it conducive for students to find their place here.

-In addition to running a business as an undergrad and training fellow students in capture-the-flag events, Williams embedded himself in numerous campus ventures.
+In addition to running a business as an undergrad and training fellow students in Capture the Flag events, Williams embedded himself in numerous campus ventures.
 He was a Research Rookie twice and received a Summer Undergraduate Research Fellowship.

 He took Uppuluri up on the opportunity in 2023 to be a part of a team of students and faculty who worked with researchers from Brazil to construct a framework for a collaborative relationship focused on cybersecurity and entrepreneurship.
 The group traveled to Brazil and Washington, D.C., before bringing the researchers back to campus.

-As Williams sat among his fellow graduates at Radford’s 2025 Spring Commencement, he listened as President Bret Danilowicz called names of a select few graduates, highlighting their accomplishments as Highlanders.
+As Williams sat among his fellow graduates at Radford’s 2025 Spring Commencement, he listened as President Bret Danilowicz called the names of a select few graduates, highlighting their accomplishments as Highlanders.
 He was surprised when the president mentioned his name.

-Surprised and excited, too, were Williams’s family seated several rows behind, including two of his most ardent supporters, his mother and grandmother.
+Surprised and excited, too, were Williams’s family members seated several rows behind, including two of his most ardent supporters, his mother and grandmother.

 “They have been influential in my life.
 They always told me since I was little, ‘if you want to do something, figure it out.
 Go get in those rooms,’” he said with a poster of Martin Luther King Jr.’s “I Have a Dream” speech in the background, along with piles of books dedicated to cybersecurity, personal growth, business, history and many others.
 “I’ve embodied that passion along the way.”